playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 4. Make sure the tooltip is horizontally centered
 5. Adding any necessary polish

-## Step 1: Track when the user has hovered an element
+## Step 1: Track When the User Has Hovered an Element

 In order to track when an element is being hovered, we can use [the `mouseover` HTML event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event).